wcrasta/SWA-Scraper/README.md

-All code and history removed at the request of Southwest.
+All code and history removed from this Awesome Project at the request of Southwest.